Learning Tips Straight to Your Inbox

 4. Offer a variety of career development opportunities

 Everyone learns differently.
 One employee may prefer to complete a workshop to learn a new skill, while another may prefer to shadow a team member to learn it.
 One employee may be energized by a live speaker at an industry conference, while another may prefer a digital course where they can pause the presentation and take notes.
-And most learners benefit from a variety of development opportunities that meet their needs in different situations.
+And most learners benefit from various development opportunities that meet their needs in different situations.

 Offer your team members various development opportunities to support their career growth in a way that makes sense.